provide-io/terraform-provider-pyvider/docs/guides/build-your-own.md

 ---
-page_title: "04) Build Your Own Provider with Pyvider"
+page_title: "Build Your Own Provider with Pyvider"
-description: "Translate what you learn from this example provider into a custom provider for your infrastructure."
+description: "Create custom Terraform providers in Python for your infrastructure and APIs."
-guide_order: 5
+guide_order: 2
 ---

 # Build Your Own Provider with Pyvider

-Once you are comfortable experimenting with the `pyvider` Terraform provider, the next step is to build a provider that matches your own APIs and workflows.
-This guide outlines a pragmatic path from exploration to a working Python-based provider.
+This guide outlines a pragmatic path to building a Terraform provider in Python using the Pyvider framework.
+You'll learn how to transform your APIs and workflows into a fully functional provider.

 ## 1. Set up your development environment